luckpoint/my-coin/README.md

     In another terminal (or the same one if you didn't start `hardhat node`):
     ```bash
     npx hardhat run scripts/deploy.js --network localhost
     ```
-    If you are not running a separate `npx hardhat node`, you can deploy directly to the default in-memory Hardhat Network:
-    ```bash
-    npx hardhat run scripts/deploy.js --network hardhat
-    ```
     The script will output the addresses of the deployed `MyToken` and `Shop` contracts.